Basement Waterproofing & Foundation Repair in Baltimore, MD

 If you notice cracks in your foundation, musty smells coming from your crawl space, or a wet, damp basement, the trained experts at JES Foundation Repair can help.
 With nearly 30 years of experience working in Baltimore neighborhoods, we understand the unique soil and climate concerns and have developed an extensive product lineup to repair even the most damaged foundations.
 You can rest assured you’re in good hands.

-Baltimore Basement Waterproofing Repairs
+Basement Waterproofing Repairs in Baltimore, MD

 The health of your home begins at the foundation.
 If you have water leaks, or a damp, wet basement, you are putting the safety of your home at risk.
 Although not uncommon in the Baltimore area, these problems should be addressed as soon as they are realized.
 Like previously mentioned, the Typic Hapludults soil that surrounds your home becomes saturated from the above-average rain.
 Saturated soil is heavy and can find its way into your home wherever there is a weak point.
 A common entry point is at the cove, or where the floor and the wall meet.
 This is because the concrete floor and the walls of your basement were poured at different times, allowing a weak spot to appear and groundwater to enter.
 Once water enters, any organic material, like drywall or carpet must be completely dried or removed or mold is sure to grow.